ibnmoosa121/MyThought/README.md

 ### Tailwind CSS
 Tailwind is configured with PostCSS.
 The configuration files are:
-- `tailwind.config.cjs` - Tailwind configuration
+- `tailwind.config.js` - Tailwind configuration
-- `postcss.config.cjs` - PostCSS configuration with Tailwind and Autoprefixer
+- `postcss.config.js` - PostCSS configuration with Tailwind and Autoprefixer

 ### TypeScript
 Strict mode is enabled with additional linting rules: